joe01w/cloud_learning/deploying_ec2.md

 Give it an appropriate name, such as `tech258_joew_newtest_ec2`.
 In Application and OS Images, change it to Ubuntu.
 Make sure the Amazon Machine Image is on the free tier.

+Machine images refer to a snapshot or template of a computer system's state, including its operating system, installed software, configurations, and data.
+They are used in rapid deployment, and they ensure consistency and repeatability.

 ![img.png](img.png)

 #### Step 3: On Instance Type, select t2.Micro